nicolethai/Minesweeper/README.md

 		* else if `bombs` contains `this` button display the losing message
 		* else if `countBombs` returns a number of neighboring mines greater than zero, set the label to that number
 		* else recursively call `mousePressed` with the valid, unclicked, neighboring buttons
-4. Next, finish `public boolean isWon()` which determines if the player has won the game
  5. Then finish `public void displayWinMessage()` which uses `setLabel` to change the labels of the buttons to display a winning message
 6. Finally finish `public void displayLosingMessage()` to display the positions of all the bombs as well as a losing message